johans-work/niyanodes/README.md

 ## implementation basics

 Niya itself is just an abstraction in need of an implementation on a niya node tree, and is implementation agnostic.
 Choose the type that works best for you, or build your own.
+The following outlines typical implementation requirement.

 ##